1. How much does a DUI raise your insurance in California?

 - $5,000 for property damage.

-Note that DUI defendants typically need to keep their SR-22 “proof of insurance” for three years.
-If they let their insurance lapse, the SR-22 will be revoked.
-Then the DMV will re-suspend the person’s license.
-Note that cheaper, non-owner SR-22 insurance is available to people who do not have a motor vehicle.5
+Note that you typically need to keep your SR-22 “proof of insurance” for three years.
+If you let your insurance lapse, the SR-22 will be revoked.
+Then the DMV will re-suspend your license.

 6. Can my car insurance be canceled after a DUI?